danielmshawn/writers-room/README.md

 # Next Steps

--Profile pages
+*Profile pages
--Ability to delete posts
+*Ability to delete posts
--A "Like" feature that will help bring most liked comments to the top of a post -A "Favorite" feature, so users can easily revisit bookmarked posts.
+*A "Like" feature that will help bring most liked comments to the top of a post *A "Favorite" feature, so users can easily revisit bookmarked posts.